Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Decubitus (decubitus - decubitus ulcer) - chronic soft tissue ulcers that occur in patients with impaired sensation (usually in a stationary state) due to compression, friction, or displacement of the skin, or as a result of a combination of these factors.
+Bedsores (decubitus - decubital ulcer) are chronic ulcers of soft tissues that occur in patients with impaired sensitivity (usually in a motionless state) due to compression, friction or displacement of the skin, or as a result of a combination of these factors.

 ICD-10 code